SPOT allows one-way signaling via satellite. The following is what I want you to think when you receive messages:

-- Don't panic - I send the OK messages for your peace of mind.
-I leave the TRACKing feature enabled so that you can follow my adventure.
+- Don't panic - I send the OK/CUSTOM messages for your peace of mind.
+I leave the TRACK feature enabled so that you can follow my adventure.
 If I need help I'll let you know.

-- 911 message followed by an OK message - It means that there is an emergency, but I'm relatively OK.
+- SOS message followed by an OK message - It means that there is an emergency, but I'm relatively OK.

-- 911 message followed by 3 sucessive OK messages within 1 hr - It means that there is no longer an emergency.
+- SOS message followed by 3 sucessive OK messages within 1 hr OR a CANCEL - It means that there is no longer an emergency.
 All is well.
 Tell the SAR folks that they can chill.
 I don't know whether or not you can get SAR to stand down once they've activated, but at least you should feel better.

 What to assume if: